AMCernas/Technical-Documentation-Page/README.md

 # Technical-Documentation-Page
-A simple documentation page using html and css
+A simple documentation page using html and css, this is one of the projects of responsive web desing of freecodecamp.com.